Korean Air heiress questioned over Filipino housekeepers

 Cho's sister, Cho Hyun-min, is currently under investigation for allegedly hurling a cup of water during a business meeting.

-In December 2014, Cho got angry after she was served macadamia nuts in a bag instead of on a dish and her tantrum forced the Korean Air plane to return to a boarding gate at New York's John F. Kennedy Airport.
+Cho in December 2014 got angry after she was served macadamia nuts in a bag instead of on a dish and her tantrum forced the Korean Air plane to return to a boarding gate at New York's John F. Kennedy Airport.
 She was released from jail in South Korea in May 2015 after the top court suspended her sentence over the case.

 Immigration officials suspect Cho and her mother, Lee Myeong-hee, unlawfully recruited and hired about 10 to 20 housekeepers from the Philippines by documenting them as Korean Air trainees.
 Under South Korean law, foreign nationals must obtain visas given to marriage migrants or people of Korean heritage to work as housekeepers.